BasmaMounir/JAX-RS_ProductManagement/README.md

 ## 🛍️ Product Manager API

-This is a simple Java web project that allows you to manage products using Servlets and HTTP requests.
+This is a simple Java web project that allows you to manage products using JAX-RS and HTTP requests.

 ### 📦 Features